BroadbandForum/usp/docs/specification/index.md

 `string supported_obj_path`

-This field contains the Full Object Path Name of the reported Object in Supported Data Model notation.
+This field contains the full Object Path of the reported Object in Supported Data Model notation.

 `ObjAccessType access`